 We evaluate the relative importance among stock characteristics in terms of the fit of the model and the percentage of months in which each factor is significant.
-We find that the momentum characteristic is relatively more important and gives a greater contribution to R^2 than other characteristics.
-In contrast, the liquidity characteristic contributes least to R^2 .
+We find that the momentum characteristic is relatively more important and gives a greater contribution to R2 than other characteristics.
+In contrast, the liquidity characteristic contributes least to R2.
 The momentum factor is significant in half of the sample months, while the liquidity factor is significant in less than one third of the sample months.
 The result that the momentum and liquidity characteristics are most and least important holds when we separate the sample months according to the economy downturns and upturns and the earlier and later sample periods.
 Finally, when we add the monthly reversal factor to check the robustness of the momentum effect, we still find strong return explanatory power for momentum and relatively weak explanatory power for liquidity.

-Since the momentum characteristic is typically classified as a non-risk characteristic (Brennan et al. 1998), our evidence supports the view that a stock's past return pattern can significantly influence investment decisions consistent with investor irrational behaviour driving stock returns.
+The momentum characteristic is typically classified as a non-risk characteristic.
+Our evidence supports the view that a stock's past return pattern can significantly influence investment decisions consistent with irrational investor behaviour driving stock returns.
+Our findings also suggest that momentum strategies are widely used in the UK market.
 However, the liquidity characteristic that is proxied by stock trading continuity shows its relative unimportance in explaining stock returns after controlling for other characteristics.
-The evidence implies that investors might consider past return patterns as one of their first line criteria when making investments rather than how fast they can sell stocks.
+This perhaps can be attributed to a lack of variation in liquidity in the UK market.
+These results imply that investors use past return patterns as one of their first line criteria when making investments rather than the speed with which they can sell stocks.